dendenxu/miniSQL/readme.md

 - `constants.py` declares constant values in one place for miniSQL, mostly return values
 - `readme.md` contains basic information about this project, and I'm `readme.md`
 - `.gitignore` contains things git should ignore when updating repository
+- `.idea` contains file of PyCharm settings.
+Shouldn't appear in the repository but it makes PyCharm user happy.
+Ignore it if you don't use PyCharm

 ## Index Manager API